-MCO marketing materials, and all member other materials used by the MCO under the MCO Contract must comply with the requirements of Federal law, including but not limited to 42 U.S.C §1396u-2, and 42 CFR §438.104.
+MCO marketing materials, and all other member materials used by the MCO under the MCO Contract must comply with the requirements of Federal law, including but not limited to 42 U.S.C §1396u-2, 42 CFR §438.104, and 42 CFR §438.10.
 Additionally, such materials must also comply with terms of the MCO Contract, including but not limited to any appendices, supplements, or written guidance issued by BMS and/or its agent(s), collectively known as the Marketing and Member Materials Policies.